M-Faried/pipelines/README.md

 # Usage

-A couple of examples are submitted in the examples folder.
-Only example 1 is demonstrated here.
-I left guiding comments on the rest of the examples.
+A couple of examples are submitted in the examples folder in addition to the following example.

 #### Exampe Description: